 Also, you should be earning SGD 30,000 if you are a salaried employee or SGD 40, 000 if you work via commissions or are self-employed.
 This income eligibility requirement is for Singaporeans and permanent residents.

-For a foreigner loan, on the other hand, you need SGD 400,000 income and have a valid employment pass of at least 6 months to be eligible.
+For a foreigner loan in Singapore, on the other hand, you need SGD 400,000 income and have a valid employment pass of at least 6 months to be eligible.

 On the other hand, lenders require those who want to apply for a loan to complete an online loan application form that needs to be filled with their details.
 They will then be asked to sign a surety if it applies, and supporting documents are to be submitted for the loan’s approval.
 These business documents include proof of their income, utility bills, payslips, and/or income tax statements.